Fatima Jamal Alharthi |

 Oliver Brooks |

-Oliver Brooks is a first-year M.F.A. student in Poetry.
-They hold a B.A. in English-Creative Writing from Florida State University.
-Their work appears in Honey Literary, Full House Literary, Spellbinder, Antithesis Journal, and elsewhere. |
+Oliver Brooks is a second-year M.F.A. student in Poetry.
+A lifelong Floridian, he holds a B.A. in English-Creative Writing from Florida State University.
+His work appears or is forthcoming in Honey Literary, Cream City Review, 3Elements Literary Review, Full House Literary, Boudin (The McNeese Review), and elsewhere, and his nonfiction was nominated for a Pushcart Prize in 2023.
+He serves as Poetry Editor for the Southeast Review. |

 |